 Which Cola Makes the Best Roy Rogers?

 It's very easy to reach a can of Coca-Cola or Pepsi when it is time to make a Roy Rogers.
 While convenient, both are already very sugary and do not really need to be sweetened any further.
 As an alternative, look for sodas that use the actual kola nut that gave this style of soda its name.
-Like an old-fashioned cola, they tend to have a drier, less sweet taste that is ideal for a little grenadine enhancement.
+Like an old-fashioned cola, they tend to have a drier, less sweet taste, ideal for a little grenadine enhancement.
 Sodas sweetened with pure cane sugar rather than high fructose corn syrup (HFCS) are excellent choices as well.

 What Is Grenadine Made Of?

 Grenadine is a nonalcoholic fruit syrup that is common in the bar.
 It is essential for the Roy Rogers and Shirley Temple as well as cocktails like the tequila sunrise.
-It's bright red color has led many drinkers to assume that it's flavored with cherries and some brands use artificial cherry flavoring.
+Its bright red color has led many drinkers to assume that it's flavored with cherries and some brands use artificial cherry flavoring.
 However, pomegranate is the base for real grenadine.
 Just like simple syrup, grenadine is a very easy drink mixer to make at home.
 It can be made from fresh pomegranates when they are in season during the winter months.
 In the off-season, pick up a bottle of pomegranate juice and mix it with sugar to create your own grenadine.

 Who Was Roy Rogers?